csams/dowut/README.md

 }
 ```

 All data files are loaded by default.
-To specify a subset, use the `-f` option
+To specify a subset, use the `-d` option
 to give one or more direct paths to the individual data files stored in
 `$HOME/.config/dowut/data`).

+The default grouping frequency is 60 minutes.
+To change it use the `-f` option
+and provide a valid freq as described [in the pandas documentation](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#offset-aliases).